 Video interviewing has become all the rage, but let’s face it, it is actually about needs must and that has become the new trend for employers meeting new candidates when hiring!

-Whilst some of us have embraced this new way of communicating off the back of already being a FaceTime or Whatsapp queen, then Teams and Zoom is a platform that will probably come natural to you, but what about those people that are not?
+Whilst some of us have embraced this new way of communicating off the back of already being a FaceTime or Whatsapp queen, then Teams and Zoom is a platform that will probably come naturally to you, but what about those people that are not?

 We know the release of new technology is usually grasped by the younger generation the quickest as they love all things techy and gadgetry, but this time it’s different.
 What if you never used smart videoing before, regardless of age, moving to Teams and Zoom to interview for a new job can be really daunting and finding the confidence overnight to ace an interview can be tough.